dagger/dagger/docs/guides/1238-project-file-organization.md

 package bar
 ```

-To reference any of the code lying inside each of these packages:
+To reference CUE code from within these packages:

 ```cue
 import(